pupilfirst/wd401-scripts/CICD/automated-testing/README.md

 Now, let me show you, how we've integrated automated tests in our CICD pipeline.
 Here I'm using a Node.Js application and configuring CICD pipeline in it using Github Actions.

-> Action: Open repo in Github.
+> Action: [Open repo in Github](https://github.com/avishekjana/cicd-nodejs-app/.
-Now, here I've two workflows, `ci.yml` and `deploy.yml` inside the `.github/workflows` folder.
-To run automated tests in our repository, I've updated the ci.yml file like this:
+Now, here I've one workflow, `main.yml` inside the `.github/workflows` folder.
+To run automated tests in our repository, I've updated the main.yml file like this:
 ```yml
 name: Node.js CI